twitter/twemcache/README.md

 * Slab LRA eviction (4) - choose the least recently accessed slab, and evict all items from it to reuse the slab.
 * Slab LRC eviction (8) - choose the least recently created slab, and evict all items from it to reuse the slab.
 Eviction ignores freeq & lruq to make sure the eviction follows the timestamp closely.
 Recommended if cache is updated on the write path.

 Eviction strategies can be *stacked*, in the order of higher to lower bit.
-For example, `-M 5` means that if slab LRU eviciton fails, Twemcache will try item LRU eviction.
+For example, `-M 5` means that if slab LRA eviciton fails, Twemcache will try item LRU eviction.

 ## Observability